NCAR/DART/docs/pages/Models.md

 3. Determine how many tasks you have, and how many ensemble members you have.
 Determine how many 'batches' of ensemble members must be done to advance all of them.
-With 20 tasks and 80 ensemble members, you will need to loop 4 times, for example. clean, temporary directory, and
+With 20 tasks and 80 ensemble members, you will need to loop 4 times, (for example) clean the temporary directory, and
 4. Loop over the following steps - each loop advances one ensemble
     member: